Compressed Flash Fiction

 They sat in silence.
 The sun moved from one side of the lake to the other.

 Tom’s rod lept.
-Already hooked, pulled.
+Hooked and pulled.
 Andy looked over.
-Tom’s hands remained loose.
+Tom’s hands stayed relaxed.

 “Arthritis?” asked Andy.

 The rod sprang from Tom’s hands.
-Andy didn’t see it in time.
-He reached for it, but it was in the lake.
+Andy saw it too late.
+He reached for it, but it was already in the lake.
 Andy looked at Tom.

 Tom’s eyes were closed.
 Andy turned in his chair and studied his friend.
 A long moment passed.
 He took the blanket from his lap and covered Tom’s face.
 Andy reeled in his line and placed his rod across Tom’s lap.